 Interdisciplinary Bachelor’s Degree

-You may create a bachelor’s degree through the Interdisciplinary Studies program that integrates dance with one or more concentrations such as theatre, education or business.
-Students have created extraordinary degree programs that cross sectors including:
+Dance students may create a self-designed bachelor’s degree through the Interdisciplinary Studies program that integrates dance with one or more concentrations such as theatre, education or business.
+Working with advisors, students have created extraordinary degree programs that cross sectors including:

 - Ethnographic Studio Management